 The urban landscape and its dynamics cause some of the most severe environmental and health problems.

 Air pollution caused by transportation has captured attention for its harmful effects on health, especially for it’s effect on vulnerable age groups, such as children.

 The BREATHE project aims to address the air pollution problem with a ‘nature-based solution’, by modifying the urban landscape through the addition of vegetation with certain traits that mitigate air contaminants.

-Specifically, this is a project of environmental and social research, as well as, technological innovation which investigates the use of green barriers to mitigate air pollution and improve the health and well-being of children that are exposed to low quality air in their school playgrounds.
-The green barriers, which are vertical and horizontal spatial arrangements of various types of vegetation, will be installed next to the wall that delimits the playground with the street in two schools: one in Sheffield and one in Buenos Aires.
+Specifically, this is a project of environmental and social research, as well as technological innovation.
+This project investigates the use of green barriers to mitigate air pollution and improve the health and well-being of children that are exposed to low quality air in their school playgrounds.

 Maria del Carmen Redondo Bermudez